-These strong designs were then offered in different configuations, different sizes, and for different parts of the body.
+These strong designs were then offered in different configurations, different sizes, and for different parts of the body.
 Each tattooist painted up his own tattoo flash, or design sheets, to provide choices for his customers and to show off his skill.
 And so the strange art of the traditional tattoo proliferated.

 Today, we stay true to these roots of the early American tattoo design base.
-I consider myself a student of these images, and a devotee of them as well as a practicioner of them.
+I consider myself a student of these images, and a devotee of them as well as a practitioner of them.
 The more I study them, research them, draw them, and tattoo them, the more I realize that all of our human tattoo needs are well served by this relatively small group of designs.

 The dagger piercing the rose, the clipper ship sailing homeward bound, the rock of ages, the black panther, the red rose.
 In just this tiny handful of tattoo designs already the complete poetry of it's meaning is evident.
 Each mysterious design contains so much emotion, so much power, so much expression.
 This a complete language.
-It's incredible, when I think about it!
+It's incredible when I think about it!

-As for the execution of the american traditional tattoo, it is a look that really puts itself out there!
+As for the execution of the American traditional tattoo, it is a look that really puts itself out there!
 It is brave, uncomplicated, and obvious.
 It does not rely on sleight of hand, or fancy tricks or complications.
 It is honest.
 Bold.
 Straightforward.
 Wholly American!

 In literal and more explanatory terms, the traditional tattoo is presented with a foundation of bold black outlines.
 This provides clarity to the piece.
 It should be crisp and clean, and yet, imbued with energy and humanity.
 There should be no question as to what is pictured.
-There is an instant and powerful recognition, when looking upon a traditional tattoo drawing or outline.
+There is an instant and powerful recognition when looking upon a traditional tattoo drawing or outline.

 Then, in a look that is so intrinsic to tattooing, that strong black shading is added to the corners or extremities of the piece.
-This beautiful shading starts off black, and breaks up into a series of dots as it thins and lightens as it expands.
+This beautiful shading starts off black and breaks up into a series of dots as it thins and lightens as it expands.
 The tools are visible in the work.
 It is a joy to see the tiny needle marks, the stroke of the tattoo machine, in these marks on the skin.
 This is just one subtle beauty of tattooing.

 Next, solid color is added to the open, empty areas of the piece, and into it's details.
 A limited color pallete is often used.
 This is a nod to early American tattooing as well, as few colors were available to early tattooists.
 A good deal of skin is left untattooed as well.
 This provides relief against the heavily rendered areas, and allows the work to breathe.
 This is the recipe to success.
 This is the look!